Red Cross Youth (Philippines): History of Red Cross Youth in the Philippines

 From December 28 to 30, 1974, the 1st National Red Cross Youth Congress was held at the Hall of Mercy of the PNRC Manila Chapter Building with the Theme: "Voluntarism: A Force in Nation Building."
 The Congress elected Mr. Ruben C. Angeles of Zamboanga City as the 1st National Red Cross Youth Council President.
 It was not until November 1998 that the NYC President was seated as a member of the board of governors, the highest decision-making body of the Philippine National Red Cross, having then NYC President Crescente Abragan, representing the Red Cross Youth in the board.
 Soon after, the board approved having elected Chapter Youth Council Presidents seated as a mandated member of the chapter board of directors, thereby representing the interest of the youth in the local level.

 In February 2000, the board of governors approved the assignment of October of every year as the Red Cross Youth Month.
 In December 2000, the National Youth Council celebrated its 25th Founding Anniversary.

 On August 12, 2003, the United Nations in the Philippines recognized the Red Cross Youth as one of the Five Outstanding Youth Organizations Awardee.

-October 2003 saw the launch of the 1st Batch of the Ten Outstanding Red Cross Youth (TORCY) and by October 2005, the 1st Batch of the Outstanding Chapter Youth Council Award.
-In June 2006, PNRC spearheaded the South East Asia National Youth Leaders' Summit (SEANYLS) electing then NYC President, Gov. Carlos Benigno S. Gallardo as its chairman.
+October 2003 saw the launch of the first batch of the Ten Outstanding Red Cross Youth (TORCY) and by October 2005, the first batch of the Outstanding Chapter Youth Council Award.
+In June 2006, PNRC spearheaded the South East Asia National Youth Leaders' Summit (SEANYLS) electing then NYC president, Gov. Carlos Benigno S. Gallardo, as its chairman.

+Fast forward, August 2016 when the Philippine Red Cross's board of governors appointed Gov. Novey Robert Dolde to be the first NYC president to chair the Youth Committee of the governing board.

 Through DepEd Order No. 38 Series of 2005, the department of education recognized the Red Cross Youth as a co-curricular club in all schools and in 2008, a memorandum of agreement was signed with the department of education, Commission of Higher Education (CHED), Philippine Association of College and Universities (PACU), Technical Education Skills Development Authority (TESDA) and the Philippine Drug Enforcement Agency (PDEA) in strengthening the establishment of Red Cross Youth Councils in the different schools and colleges as well as updating the Drug / Substance Abuse Education (in the case of PDEA).

 Most recently, through DepEd Order No. 53 Series of 2015, the department of education granted the issuance of Service Credits to all Red Cross Youth Advisers participating in Red Cross Youth activities thereby strengthening all Red Cross Youth Advisers in their participation in empowering their youth volunteers.